-Dellasposa Gallery is delighted to announce our new exhibition at Home House, London.
+Dellasposa Gallery is delighted to announce our new exhibition at Home House, London, 20 Portman Square.
 Presenting works by Alexander James Hamilton, Darren Coffield, Ehryn Torrell, Alicia Paz, and Tahnee Lonsdale, this exhibition is curated in collaboration with Charlie Smedley, from A Space for Art, Home House.

-Although there is no overriding conceptual theme to the collection, certain stories have naturally emerged.
-From 1932, for almost sixty years, Home House was leased to the Courtauld Institute of Art, the director of which, between 1947 and 1974, was the art historian, Master of the Queen's Pictures and infamous spy, Anthony Blunt.
+The historic narrative played out within the walls of Home House extend beyond the myriad artworks that have been, and are on display.
+While Home House was leased to the Courtauld Institute of Art, the Director was Antony Blunt, art historian, Surveyor of the Queen's Pictures and infamous spy.
 It was in the rooms of Home House that art lovers and scholars mingled with politicians and members of the Establishment, whilst a secret listening device was allegedly concealed by MI5, in the connecting wall between No. 20 and No. 21 Portman Square.

 Visitors to Home House today will witness the art that came in from the cold with a spy's taste for culture.
-Here, contemporary British artist Darren Coffield presents Blunt Adoration, a parody of the classical 'Adoration' wound around a portrait of Lord Snowdon's iconic portrait of Anthony Bunt examining a transparency of Pablo Picasso's painting.
+As part of the exhibition, British artist Darren Coffield presents Blunt Adoration, a parody of the classical 'Adoration,' Lord Snowdon's iconic portrait of Anthony Bunt examining a transparency of Pablo Picasso's painting.
 Such is this exhibition an ode to our collective deep-rooted belief in the connection between the past and the present, the artist and the artwork, and artworks and their viewers.

 For more information or a private tour of the exhibition at Home House, please do contact us at firstname.lastname@example.org or +44 (0)20 3286 1017